The problem is likely one of these issues:

 1. unsupported video format (check the supported list, e.g. LG)

 - especially note the restriction of 30 fps for FullHD

 - video codecs are usually divx and h264 (up to profile 4.1), no GMC

 - audio codecs are usually mp3, ac3, aac.

-2. Badly muxed file
+2. Badly muxed file or unsupported file type

 3. Mkv with header compression

 Your options are reencoding (1.), which is slow but can always be set up in a way that fixes things or remuxing (2.) which is extremely fast but can only fix some problems, as the codecs and their settings must already be supported by your setup.